- My Account

 The sad reality for many churches and spiritual communities is that our leaders must be superhuman.
 We want to believe that someone else has this spiritual life dialed in, and if we just follow them and sit under their teaching, we might figure it out too.
 Entering into the mess of their human condition, and allowing them to be real with us, sounds difficult and uncomfortable.
 So we remain in our pretense, with leaders who pretend to be mature as we do our best to act like we are, too.
 We need leaders, elders, deacon, fathers, and mothers who stand up and say, “Let’s not play games here.
 Let’s be real.
 We are community of the broken who have been redeemed by a wonderful Savior!”

-I love how Dietrich Bonhoeffer puts it in his book, Life Together:
+I love how Dietrich Bonhoeffer puts it in one his books:

 It may be that Christians, notwithstanding corporate worship, common prayer, and all their fellowship in service, may still be left to their loneliness.
 The final break-through to fellowship does not occur, because, though they have fellowship with one another as believers and as devout people, they do not have fellowship as the undevout, as sinners.
 The pious fellowship permits no one to be a sinner.
 So everybody must conceal his sin from himself and from the fellowship.
 We dare not be sinners.
 Many Christians are unthinkably horrified when a real sinner is suddenly discovered among the righteous.
 So we remain alone with our sin, living in lies and hypocrisy.
 The fact is that we are sinners!Dietrich Bonhoeffer, Life Together